microsoftgraph/msgraph-sdk-powershell/src/Files/beta/docs/Update-MgBetaDriveItem.md

 # Update-MgBetaDriveItem

 ## SYNOPSIS
-To move a DriveItem to a new parent item, your app requests to update the parentReference of the DriveItem to move.
-This is a special case of the Update method.\nYour app can combine moving an item to a new container and updating other properties of the item into a single request.
-Items cannot be moved between Drives using this request.
+Update the metadata for a DriveItem by ID or path.
+You can also use update to move an item to another parent by updating the item's parentReference property.

 ## SYNTAX